wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 For more information on using secondary Blob stores, see [Using Azure Blob Storage with HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage).

-###Metastore
+### Metastore

 Spark enables you to define schema and Hive tables over raw data.
 You can save these schemas and table metadata to external metastores.
-Using the metastore helps you to retain your Hive metadata, so that you don't need to re-create Hive tables when you provision a new cluster.
+Using the metastore helps you to retain your Hive metadata, so that you don't need to re-create Hive tables when you create a new cluster.
 By default, Hive uses an embedded database to store this information.
 The embedded database can't preserve the metadata when the cluster is deleted.

 For instructions on how to create a SQL database in Azure, see [Create your first Azure SQL Database](/documentation/articles/sql-database-get-started).

 ### Cluster customization

-You can install additional components or customize cluster configuration by using scripts during provisioning.
+You can install additional components or customize cluster configuration by using scripts during creation.
 Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure Management Portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
 For more information, see [Customize HDInsight cluster using Script Action][hdinsight-customize-cluster].

-###Virtual networking
+### Virtual networking

 [Azure Virtual Network](/documentation/services/networking/) allows you to create a secure, persistent network containing the resources you need for your solution.
 A virtual network allows you to: